aws-samples/amazon-ses-event-data-dashboard-analysis/README.md

     - Requirements for Python script - `requirements.txt`
     - CloudFormation template - `cfn.yaml`
     - Architecture diagram - `architecture.png`
-2. Run `python3 ses-blog-setup.py <account-id> <region> <profile?>`.
+2. Run:
+    - `python3 -m venv venv` to create a virtual environment.
+    - `source venv/bin/activate` to activate the virtual environment.
+    - `pip3 install -r requirements.txt` to install the required dependencies.
+    - `python3 ses-blog-setup.py -a <account-id> -r <region> -p <cli-profile-name>`.
+Note that `-p` parameter is optional.
+If not specified, the script will use the default AWS CLI profile.
         - It creates a new S3 bucket named `<account-id>-<region>-ses-blog-utils-bucket` in your account and region and copies the AWS Lambda function code that the CloudFormation needs.
+    - `deactivate` to deactivate the virtual environment.

-3. Navigate to the AWS CloudFormation console and launch the template `cfn.yaml`.
+3. Navigate to the AWS CloudFormation console and [create a stack](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) uploading the template `cfn.yaml`.
 Once you have the resources deployed, go to [common steps](#common-steps) below to continue.

 ### COMMON STEPS
 1. If you already have a verified Amazon Simple Email Service (SES) identity, you can skip this step.
 If not, follow these instructions to create an identity and verify it: